01 May Government Expenditures

 - The sums spent on expenditures that do not involve a good or a service.
 These are termed transfer payments and they provide a social benefit to the country’s citizens.

 Every government has a number of obligations to its people.
 These obligations include defending the country from external threats, ensuring the safety of its citizens, and providing various infrastructural facilities like roads, bridges, schools, hospitals, and a postal system.
+Specifically, government expenditures can be categorized into:

 What does the term government expenditures mean?